 Has inflation peaked or will it continue to rise?
 Will the Fed start raising rates in May?
 June?
 Or later?
 The answers to these questions will determine the fate of fixed income markets in 2022.
-Trying to chart the course for a potentially volatile year ahead for bonds.
+In this session, we’ll try to chart the course for a potentially volatile year ahead for bonds.

 Gilbert Garcia CFA, Garcia Hamilton & Associates Managing Partner

 Successful and sophisticated financial advisory firms and their high-net-worth clients continue to look for innovations and opportunities in alternative investments to meet the growing need for greater diversification, and alternative sources of return and income with less correlated asset classes.
 The panel discusses recent product developments, managing potential challenges, and strategies to help investors capitalize on the increasing potential within alternative investments.

 Dick Pfister, AlphaCore Wealth Advisory Founder and Chief Executive Officer

 Robert Worthington, iCapital Network Managing Director, Independent Wealth Solutions